- About JCG

 The Maintenance and Management of Contractors, Building and Equipment

-- All outside approved contractors have to report to the main office and sign in the Property Holdings (PH) log book.
+- All outside approved contractors report to the main office and sign in the Property Holdings (PH) log book.

 - All cyclical maintenance for mandatory and statutory works will be monitored and reported to PH by the Site Manager.